jbuczny/meta-analysis_know_how_and_beyond/syllabus.md

 ### Before Starting the Course

 1. Read the suggested literature.
-2. Watch the first lecture shared via Canvas.
-(Approximately 26 hours of preparation)
+2. Watch the first lecture shared via Canvas

+The requrse requires approximately 26 hours of preparation.

 ### Course Format